 Q. What do I have to do to get Torenia flower blooming in winter as well?

-A: Unfortunately, your wishbone flowers are warm-season plants.
+A: Unfortunately, your wishbone flowers grow best in warm seasons.
 You may be able to grow these indoors during the winter months by simulating warm climates.
 Otherwise, keep these as an annual plant from spring through fall.
 They just aren’t cold-hardy.